Kade-github/LerpFunctionCreator/README.md

 # LerpFunctionCreator
 Lerp Function Creator (LFC) is a simple but powerful tool to create a Linear Interpolation Curve (Lerp Curve) in C++/Lua.

+## Download

+Go on over to the [Releases](https://github.com/KadeDev/LerpFunctionCreator/releases) page to get a Windows Binary.

 ## Tutorial

 ### Steps